JasonLocklin/Dissertation/VWM/Discussion.md

 [VWM Multiple -mis-binding] Patients appeared to be more likely to demonstrate colour-location binding errors than controls (Figure
 \ref{fig_VWM_MTarget}).
-There are many potential explanations for this, the most obvious being an increase in failures of binding information from the two domains in working memory.
+There are many potential explanations for this, the most obvious being failures of binding information from the two domains in working memory.
 This type of cross-domain cognitive process has previously been shown degraded in parietal and neglect